 The trench was measured by “sounding,” which involves dropping a very long line with a weight at the end into a body of water.
 Improvements and advancements in technology have allowed modern scientists and researchers to use sonar to study ocean depths.

-Only three descents into the Challenger Deep have ever been achieved.
+Only four descents into the Challenger Deep have ever been achieved.
 The first was in 1960 by a vessel called the Trieste.
 The Trieste was a special kind of ship called a “bathyscaphe,” invented by Jacques and Auguste Piccard.
 The name “bathyscaphe” is taken from the Greek words for “deep” and “ship.”

 The Trieste’s journey into the trench took almost five hours, while its return to the surface took three hours and 15 minutes.
 It remained on the ocean floor for only 20 minutes, due to a crack in a window caused by the extreme pressure.

 The second descent into the Challenger Deep was made in 1995 by an unmanned deep-sea robotic probe named Kaiko.
 Kaiko measured the Challenger Deep at 35,696 feet.
 Kaiko also collected samples from the bottom of the deep.

 The third descent into the Challenger Deep took place in 2009, when the U.S. Navy sent the Nereus on an exploration.
 The Nereus is a hybrid remotely-operated vehicle, also known as an HROV.

 The Nereus spent more than 10 hours at the bottom of the Challenger Deep, sending live video and data back to a ship at the surface.
 Using a robotic arm, the Nereus also collected geological and biological samples from the ocean floor.